Reasons for being evicted

 5. Absence from the home

 You might have a genuine reason for being away for so long – like being in hospital, caring for a family member or working away.
-If you do, and you didn't tell your landlord this at the time, you might need to prove why you were away from home to stop the eviction.
+If you do, and you did not tell your landlord this at the time, you might need to prove why you were away from home to stop the eviction.

 6. You made a false statement to get the home